Homebuyer Guide

 Kerridge stone slate and heritage detailing, where “replace” means like-for-like materials and the budget is a different conversation entirely.
 Get that number before you commit, not after the lender's valuer asks for it.

-Buying over the border in the villages?
-Our East Cheshire roofing hub covers that side of the hill in more depth.
+Buying in Wilmslow, Poynton, Alderley Edge or the surrounding towns?
+Our East Cheshire roofing hub covers the local stock in more depth.

 How it works